ckeditor/ckeditor4-docs/guides/dev/features/uilanguage/README.md

 ## Setting the Default Language

 The website developer can set the default language that will be used for CKEditor UI if the user's language is not available.
-English is the default setting here, but you can adjust this to your needs by modifying the CKEDITOR.config.defaultLanguage configuration option.
+English is the default setting here, but you can adjust this to your needs by modifying the {@linkapi CKEDITOR.config.defaultLanguage CKEDITOR.config.defaultLanguage} configuration option.

 For example, if your website is targeted at the German audience, you may want to set the default CKEditor UI language to German, too: